shanikairoshi/Improved_DUN_basedFL_Aggregation/README.md

 ## Acknowledgment
-Original method, which is called DUW_fedAvg extracted from the paper called "DEEP UNFOLDING-BASED WEIGHTED AVERAGING FOR FEDERATED LEARNING UNDER HETEROGENEOUS ENVIRONMENTS".
+- Original method, which is called DUW_fedAvg, extracted from [this paper] (https://arxiv.org/abs/2212.12191#:~:text=Device%20and%20statistical%20heterogeneity%20of%20the%20participating%20clients,model%20with%20high%20accuracy%20on%20uniform%20test%20data.)".

+- And we proposed a new approach that can achieve more accuracy and unbiasedness in FL aggregation.

-Datasets are extracted from MNIST by using [this repository](https://github.com/a-nakai-k/DeepUnfolding-based-FL).
+- Datasets are extracted from MNIST by using [this repository](https://github.com/a-nakai-k/DeepUnfolding-based-FL).